dreamcatcher-tech/network/Inbox/2025-08-05 0946 preserving artifact interface whilst joining mcp.md

-getSubstrateScope - what is the scope used to talk to the artifact substrate getSelfScope - what is the scope of myself dispatch( scope, action ) sbuscribe( scope ) - this is using mcp, but could be done using a tool call that tucks in the mcp commands into something the llm can use.
+getSubstrateScope - what is the scope used to talk to the artifact substrate getSelfScope - what is the scope of myself dispatch( scope, action ) subscribe( scope ) - this is using mcp, but could be done using a tool call that tucks in the mcp commands into something the llm can use.
 So providing the mcp client functions as tool calls in as well as the tool calls from the server.

 so client side, when created, is making a scope bound client, which is what the artifact object did anyway.